open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 });
 ```

 The service itself needs to implement the `MapConfigProvider` interface.
 The following map options are supported:

 -   `initialView`,
 -   `projection`,
 -   `layers` (see [Layer configuration](#md:layer-configuration)),
 -   `advanced`

 Always use the provided map model to access the map initially.
 Use `.olMap` only, when the raw instance is required.

 If an advanced configuration (fully constructed `OlView` instance) is used, some options (such as `initialView` or `projection`) cannot be applied anymore.

-Example: Simple implementation of the service with `initialView.kind = position`.
+Example: Implementation of the service with `initialView.kind = position`.

 ```ts
 // YOUR-APP/MapConfigProviderImpl.ts